 As a content marketer or publisher wouldn’t it be great if you had foreknowledge of the topics and content that will resonate with your audience next week?
 Such knowledge would allow you to write the perfect piece of content.
 You would literally be from the future.
 And that would get you plenty of attention.

-We look at how you can become a Content PreCog by tracking emerging content and gaining insights on content trends.
+We look at how you can become a Content PreCog by tracking emerging content and gaining insights by content trend spotting.

 We’ll show you how to: